-- 89. At all material times from at least April 2014 and throughout the New South Wales Claim Period, the Uber Entities, other than Rasier Pacific, agreed or combined with the common intention of injuring the New South Wales Taxi Group Members and/or the New South Wales Hire Car Members by establishing, promoting and operating UberX in New South Wales by unlawful means, namely by: - (a) Uber B.V.'s and Rasier Operation's contraventions of s 37(1)(a) of the NSWTransport Act, as alleged in paragraph 81; and/or - (b) the Uber Entities' (other than Rasier Pacific) complicity (howsoever called in the preceding paragraph) in the contraventions by UberX Partners: - (i) of s 37(1)(a) of the NSW Transport Act, as alleged in paragraph 82; and/or - (ii) of s 37(1)(b) of the NSW Transport Act, as alleged in paragraph 83; and/or - (iii) of s 40 of the NSW Transport Act, as alleged in paragraph 85.
+89. At all material times from at least April 2014 and throughout the New South Wales Claim Period, the Uber Entities, other than Rasier Pacific, agreed or combined with the common intention of injuring the New South Wales Taxi Group Members and/or the New South Wales Hire Car Group Members by establishing, promoting and operating UberX in New South Wales by unlawful means, namely by:

+- Uber B.V.'s and Rasier Operation's contraventions of s 37(1)(a) of the NSW Transport Act, as alleged in paragraph 81; and/or - (b) the Uber Entities' (other than Rasier Pacific) complicity (howsoever called in the preceding paragraph 88) in the contraventions by UberX Partners: - (i) of s 37(1)(a) of the NSW Transport Act, as alleged in paragraph 82; and/or - (ii) of s 37(1)(b) of the NSW Transport Act, as alleged in paragraph 83; and/or - (iii) of s 40 of the NSW Transport Act, as alleged in paragraph 85.

 - 1. The agreement or combination is to be inferred from: - (a) the facts and matters alleged in Parts B, C and D; and - (b) the Uber Inc Prospectus, including at pp 54-55 and 62. - 2.
+The agreement or combination was aimed at or directed to the New South Wales Taxi Group Members and/or the New South Wales Hire Car GroupMembers as the means by which the Uber Entities other than Rasier Pacific intended to establish and operate UberX in New South Wales was by UberX Partners unlawfully competing with the New South Wales Taxi Group Members and the New South Wales Hire Car Group Members and causing them loss as alleged in paragraph 88A, which was achieved by the illegal conduct of Uber Entities alleged in paragraphs 81 and 88.
+By reason of the above the Uber Entities, other than Rasier Pacific, had the common intention of injuring the New South Wales Taxi Group Members and/or the New South Wales Hire Car Group Members. - 2.
 The agreement or combination was aimed at or directed to the New South Wales Taxi Group Members and/or the New South Wales Hire Car Members, which is to be inferred from the matters alleged in Parts C and D, in particular the Uber Entities' intention for UberX to compete with other Point to Point Passenger Transport Services in New South Wales, as alleged in paragraph 49.
-In the result, the Uber Entities other than Rasier Pacific shared the common intention of injuring the New South Wales Taxi Group Members and/or the New South Wales Hire Car Members. - 90.
-In pursuance of the said conspiracy, the Uber Entities, other than Rasier Pacific, did the overt acts pleaded in paragraphs 14-15, 17-21, 23, 26-35, 37-38, 45-48, 53-55, 57, 61 and 67.
+In the result, the Uber Entities other than Rasier Pacific shared the common intention of injuring the New South Wales

+Taxi Group Members and/or the New South Wales Hire Car Members.

+90. In pursuance of the said conspiracy, the Uber Entities, other than Rasier Pacific, did the overt acts pleaded in paragraphs 14-15, 17-21, 23, 26-35, 37-38, 45, 47-48, 53-55, 57, 61 and 67.